- Last Updated: Thursday, 28 January 2021 21:10

-If you haven’t ever participated in, but are intrigued by and wish to enter TheatreFest for 2020, then help celebrate this occasion.
+If you haven’t ever participated in, but are intrigued by and wish to enter TheatreFest for 2021, then help celebrate this occasion.
 Please visit our website.
 More information on this national event in the New Year.
 80 Years of One-Act Play Festivals!
-Otautahi Christchurch is looking forward to hosting you at The Court Theatre.

 Theatre New Zealand fosters and mentors community theatre and youth groups in all aspects of theatre.

 This includes performance, production, staging, design and script writing, through workshops and annual TheatreFests.

 • Theatre New Zealand – TNZ (formerly The New Zealand Theatre Federation - NZTF) was founded in 1970.